 Moana Surfrider Hotel, A Westin Resort

-Last time I stayed in this hotel was just before Christmas and there was a charming Christmas train set in the foyer with sparkling snow and a train making it’s way around this tiny mountains and through petite tunnels.
+The last time I stayed in this hotel was just before Christmas, and there was a charming Christmas train set in the foyer with sparkling snow and a train making its way around tiny mountains and through petite tunnels.
 It is one of three main memories of my stay here.
-The other two moments that stick with me are sitting on the rocking chairs on the balcony to the front of the hotel, looking out to the main street, watching people walk by and just relaxing in the heat.
+The other two moments that stick with me are sitting on the rocking chairs on the balcony to the front of the hotel, looking out to the main street, watching people walk by, and just relaxing in the heat.

 Moana Surfrider Club Lounge

-This hotel is right on the beach with a fantastic pool, beachfront with super beach, and a great if slightly soul-less club lounge (if you are after a character beach club style club lounge head over to the Moana Surfrider for a more child-free experience with outdoor seating).
+This hotel is right on the beach with a fantastic pool, beachfront with super beach, and a great if slightly soul-less club lounge (if you are after a character beach club-style club lounge, head over to the Moana Surfrider for a more child-free experience with outdoor seating).

-If you come here to enjoy the pools and beach, right on your doorstep, and a location right in the centre of the action, this hotel is a great choice!
+If you come here to enjoy the pools and beach, right on your doorstep, and a location right in the center of the action, this hotel is a great choice!

 Waikiki Beach Marriott Resort & Spa

-The rooms large but a little dingy, but the spectacular views can make up for this.
-With 1,310 refurbished guest rooms and suites all with private lanai, you can’t go wrong if you want to be near the beach but please note that although this hotel is described as a resort, it is really a hotel across the road from Waikiki beach.
+The rooms are large but a little dingy, but the spectacular views can make up for this.
+With 1,310 refurbished guest rooms and suites, all with private lanai, you can’t go wrong if you want to be near the beach, but please note that although this hotel is described as a resort, it is really a hotel across the road from Waikiki beach.

-Amenities include Kuhio Beach Grill, featuring the best in Pacific Rim cuisine; Sansei Seafood Restaurant & Sushi Bar and d.k Steak House; Arancino di Mare Italian Restaurant; newly redesigned Moana Terrace, offering live Hawaiian entertainment nightly; two Starbucks; Royal Kaila Spa AVEDA; a surf school; two freshwater, heated swimming pools (concrete-y); 10-person whirlpool; 3,000 sq. ft.
-24-hour fitness centre; business centre with 24-hour Internet access; high-speed and wireless Internet access throughout the resort’s guest rooms and public spaces; shops and boutiques; and Hawaiian cultural activities.
+Amenities include Kuhio Beach Grill, featuring the best in Pacific Rim cuisine; Sansei Seafood Restaurant & Sushi Bar and d.k Steak House; Arancino di Mare Italian Restaurant; newly redesigned Moana Terrace, offering live Hawaiian entertainment nightly; two Starbucks; Royal Kaila Spa AVEDA; a surf school; two freshwaters, heated swimming pools (concrete-y); 10-person whirlpool; 3,000 sq. ft.
+24-hour fitness center; business center with 24-hour Internet access; high-speed and wireless Internet access throughout the resort’s guest rooms and public spaces; shops and boutiques; and Hawaiian cultural activities.